baumrasen/flickrsync/README.rst

     To perform a one way sync from the local file system to Flickr
     $ flickrsync --sync

-    To perform a two way sync between the local file system to Flickr
+    To perform a two way sync between the local file system and Flickr
     $ flickrsync --sync2

     To create Flickr photosets based upon the local file system